inferno986return/python-pcep/Module3.md

 |  `0`   |  `1`  |   `1`  |
 |  `1`   |  `1`  |   `1`  |

-NOT simply flips the output from `0` to `1` and vice-versa.
-In electronic engineering, the NOT gate is called an *inverter* as it will invert the output.

-Using NOT NOT results in a double negative effect similar to statements made in English such as: *"I will not not leave the house today"*.
-Also, using two minus signs together negates them into a plus `1 -- 1 = 2`

 XOR is exclusive OR which means one or the other, but not both making it the opposite of AND.
 See the truth table below:

 <!--diagram-->